-- 2.4 Other matters covered in the NPPF such as a sequential testing approach and impact assessments for out centre developments will be for Regulation 18 Stage 2 where these shall all be set out in relevant policies.
-Other chapters within the NPPF also have regard to a number of matters relevant to town centres including the promotion of public safety, parking standards and the creation of healthy, well designed areas. - 2.5 While the importance of maintaining active street frontages remains given their role in maintaining vibrancy within town centres and giving a sense of security, what is no longer a requirement in the NPPF is the definition of primary and secondary frontages.
-Therefore such an approach has not been taken forward in the draft Local Plan; unlike the current Adopted Local Plan which identified primary and secondary frontages for both Andover and Romsey. - 2.6 The Council may consider the use of Article 4 directions to limit Class MA permitted development within the conservation areas of Andover and Romsey at the next stage of plan preparation.
-This would be to restrict the scope of such permitted development rights to prevent the loss of commercial units within town centres in order to retain active frontages which contribute the viability and vitality of town centres. - 2.7 Planning Practice Guidance (PPG) sets out a similar approach, highlighting the merits of a wide variety of uses being permitted in town centres in order to maintain vitality.
+- 2.4 The Governments Planning Policy Guidance (PPG) states that local planning authorities "can take a leading role in promoting a positive vision for these areas, bringing together stakeholders and supporting sustainable economic and employment growth.
+They need to consider structural changes in the economy, in particular changes in shopping and leisure patterns and formats, the impact these are likely to have on individual town centres, and how the planning tools available to them can support necessary adaptation and change."
+(Paragraph: 001 Reference ID: 2b-001-20190722) - 2.5 The NPPF also requires a sequential testing approach to a range of new commercial developments in our settlements, including the use of impact assessments for out of centre developments. - 2.6 Other chapters within the NPPF also have regard to matters relevant to town centres, including the promotion of public safety, parking standards and the creation of healthy, well designed, green and accessible spaces and development. - 2.7 While the importance of maintaining active street frontages remains, given their role in maintaining vibrancy within town centres and a sense of security, what is no longer a requirement in the NPPF is the definition of primary and secondary frontages.
+Therefore such an approach has not been taken forward in the draft Local Plan, unlike the current Adopted Local Plan' which identified primary and secondary frontages for both Andover and Romsey centres.

+2.8 Planning Practice Guidance (PPG) sets out a similar approach, highlighting the merits of a wide variety of complementary uses being permitted in town centres in order to maintain vitality.
 This includes residential development in close proximity to town centres allowing residents convenient access to services available in these locations.
 It also highlights the need for caution especially with regard to uses which may bolster the evening economy but which could result in noise and other impacts which may affect neighbouring uses.